NYU-RTS/rts-docs/docs/hpc/07_containers/03_singularity_with_conda.md

  the end `:ro` addition at the end of the pytorch ext3 image starts the image in read-only mode.
 To add packages you will need to use `:rw` to launch it in read-write mode.
 :::

-### Using your Singularity Container in a SLURM Batch Job
+### Using Your Singularity Container in a SLURM Batch Job
 Below is an example script of how to call a python script, in this case `torch-test.py`, from a SLURM batch job using your new Singularity image

 torch-test.py: